 Stockholm may not be Venice but the option of doing a sightseeing tour by boat is another little oddity of this charming city.
 And it is a great one!
 As you may know, Stockholm was built on several islands, small and big.
 There are hundreds of bridges in the city and again, it may not be like Venice but let me assure you - the ocean and Lake Mälaren make Stockholm the special place that it is.

-In the spring EVERYONE who lives in the city and of course also every tourist hangs out by the water as soon as the first sunshine was sighted.
+In the spring EVERYONE who lives in the city and of course also every tourist hangs out by the water as soon as the first sunshine is sighted.
 Doesn't matter whether or not it's still chilly outside.
-And when I "lived" in Stockholm for the past couple of weeks, I didn't behave any differently.
+And when I "lived" in Stockholm for a month in 2014, I didn't behave any differently.

 But instead of doing the boat tour in March when the weather was warm, I did it on my second day in Stockholm in February.